cloudrac3r/matrix-invite-safety/README.md

 1. If both people are on the same homeserver, it's TRUSTED.
 1. If both people have an active DM already, it's TRUSTED.
 1. If the invite is to DM, it's TRUSTED.
-1. If both people have no rooms in common, it's NOT trusted.
 1. If the sender moderates a room that both people share, it's TRUSTED.
 1. Otherwise, it's NOT trusted, because the people have no pre-existing relationship in Matrix data.